romiof/brazil-weather/README.md

 Some insights I will show:

-- What is the raining distribution in summer along the last 10 years;
+- What is the raining distribution in summer along the last 10 years.
-- Average raining by country region;
+- Average raining by country region.
-- Average raining by state and year;
+- Average raining by state and year.
 - Which city has the highest and the lowest temperature across the months.